-The Procurement Steering Group is made up of Assistant Directors/Senior Managers from each directorate and is chaired by the Director of Resources.
+The Procurement and Contracts Working Group is made up of Service Managers/Team Managers from each service and is chaired by the Procurement and Contract Development Team Manager.
 Meetings are held during the year to disseminate procurement policies and practices across the Council and achieve a more consistent and co-ordinated approach to procurement.